ALTIBASE/Documents/How to Use 3rd Party for Altibase/eng/NiFi User's Guide for Altibase.md

 2. Simply uncompress the file in the desired directory to install NiFi.

-3. Modify the following properties in $NIFI_HOME/conf/nifi.properties to allow Web UI to access.
+3. Modify the following properties in $NIFI_HOME/conf/nifi.properties to enable Web UI access.
 (Same port number cannot be used twice)

    ```
    nifi.web.http.host=